claritychallenge/clarity/recipes/cad2/task2/README.md

 To download the data, please visit [here](https://forms.gle/taYK6MfBeW9sQk5PA).
 The data is contained in several packages:

--CadenzaWoodwind.zip: containing the CadenzaWoodwind dataset.
+- CadenzaWoodwind.zip: containing the CadenzaWoodwind dataset.
 - EnsembleSet_Mix_1.zip: containing the EnsembleSet dataset for microphone `MIX_1`.
 - metadata.zip: containing the metadata for the systems.